 Understanding Gilead Sciences's Unusual Options Activity

-Shares of Gilead Sciences (NASDAQ:GILD) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $69.14.
+Shares of Gilead Sciences (NASDAQ:GILD) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $68.81.

 - Option Type: SWEEP